 Kohakutou: All About Edible Japanese Crystals

-If you are an avid social media user or just into ASMR, you may have seen the edible crystal craze.
-Although it seems to be the latest trend that has taken TikTok and Instagram by storm, edible crystals have been around in Japan for a long time.
+If you are an avid social media user or just into ASMR, you may have come across the edible crystal craze.
+Although it may seem to be just the latest trend that has taken TikTok and Instagram by storm, edible crystals have existed in Japan for a long time.

 The Japanese word for edible crystals is kohakutou (琥珀糖) which literally translates into “amber sugar.”
-Kohakutou is a type of wagashi (traditional Japanese sweets) that is made with sugar, water, and agar.
-Traditional kohakutou is usually cut into squares and rectangles but in recent years, it has been made to look like crystals and jewelry.
+Kohakutou is a type of wagashi (traditional Japanese sweet) that is made with sugar, water, and agar.
+Traditional kohakutou is usually cut into squares and rectangles, but in recent years, it has been made to look like crystals and jewelry.

-The history of kohakutou is said to date back to the Edo period when Tarozaemon Minoya, the creator of agar, was the first to make it.
+The history of kohakutou is said to date back to the Edo period when Tarozaemon Minoya, the creator of agar, first invented it.
 Back then it was called kingyokuto (金玉糖) or “golden sugar.”
-Because it was sometimes dyed amber with grapefruit or orange peels, it became known as “amber sugar” later on.
+However, because it was sometimes dyed with grapefruit or orange peels, it later became known as “amber sugar".

 Kohakutou: All About Edible Japanese Crystals